jorgecarleitao/arrow2/README.md

 This implies that the crate version is independent of the changelog or its API stability, which violates SemVer.
-This procedure makes the crate incompatible with Rusts' (and many others') ecosystem that heavily relies on SemVer to constraint software versions.
+This procedure makes the crate incompatible with Rust's (and many others') ecosystem that heavily relies on SemVer to constraint software versions.

 Secondly, this implies the arrow crate is versioned as `>0.x`.
 This places